 Q1: Is virtual planning the same as guided surgery?

 Not exactly.
 Virtual planning is the planning phase: creating the surgical plan in a 3D digital dataset.
 Guided surgery is the execution phase: using a physical surgical guide derived from the plan to constrain the drill at surgery.
-Guided surgery requires virtual planning to produce the guide; virtual planning without a guide benefits diagnostics and clinical preparation but does not constrain the surgery itself.
+Guided surgery requires virtual planning to produce the guide; virtual planning without a guide benefits diagnostics but does not constrain the surgery itself.

 Q2: Can I see my planned smile before I agree to surgery?